 The Food Court will have a tough competition ahead because there are thousands of already established breakfast restaurants in Manhattan so the average cost of breakfast will be kept nearly the same as of other similar restaurants.
 Moreover, people are always hesitant to try a new restaurant and are more willing to dine in their usual trusted restaurants.
 That’s why something innovative and extraordinary is needed to stand out in this challenging environment.

 6.2 Sales Strategy

 Mr. Vent, with the help of company experts, has developed an ingenious strategy to advertise his new venture and to make sure that everyone gets a taste of what he has to offer.
 Firstly, we will offer free breakfasts for the first three days of our launch.
-We will also send our breakfast packages to the various companies, offices and businesses located near us, so that they may also get to know the taste of our unique and delicious foods.
+We will also send our breakfast packages to the various companies, offices and bed and breakfast business plan near us, so that they may also get to know the taste of our unique and delicious foods.
 We will offer free-delivery services to encourage sales for local residents businesses.
 We will advertise our restaurant and menu on social media and will also allow users to order their food or reserve their table by means of online channels.

 6.3 Sales Forecast

 We believe that if people try our delicious and healthy traditional foods, they will then eat them for the rest of their lives.
 That’s why we have forecasted our sales pattern to increase with years.
 By analyzing our market segmentation strategy, our experts have forecasted the following sales on yearly basis which are summarized in the column charts.